Wesley College, Perth: House system

 Wesley College has eight houses in the senior school, Mofflin, Cygnet, Hardey, Tranby, Grove, Walton, Dickson, Jenkins and six in the junior school, Hardey, Mofflin, Grove, Walton, Dickson, Jenkins.
 Each house is named in honour of an individual who has had an association with the school, including A. H. Dickinson, one of the founders of the school and Joseph Hardey, one of the first Methodists to settle in Western Australia.
 The eight senior school houses compete for the Klem Cup, named in honour of the first student enrolled at the college, while the middle school houses have events every year as they play for the Kay Cup.

 Sport

 Wesley has been a member of the Public Schools Association (PSA) since 1952, within which it competes in inter-school sports.
 Wesley sport is split up into two seasons, a winter and summer season.
 For summer they have tennis, cricket, water polo, swimming, basketball and rowing.
 For winter they have soccer, badminton, rugby, Australian rules football and hockey.
 In 2011 the Wesley College 1st XVIII football team historically won The Alcock Cup breaking a 17-year drought.

+Staff

+As of April 2026, the following staff hold these positions: